 Workplace Wellness Tips Infographic

 Listicles are a popular form of blogging – people love a good list as it gives information a structure.
-Why not take this a step further by converting your list-based articles into an infographic?
+Why not take this a step further by converting your list-based articles into an infographic like this workplace wellness example?
 You can use numbers, bullet points, or colours to separate each item so the info is easily digestible for readers.
 This type of infographic also works well for gaining social shares and guest posting opportunities.

 Source: Health Systems Group